byo/bswieckidev-blog/content/post/2019-07-10-knowledge-dag.md

 }
 )

-In this exmaple graph it's pretty clear what you need to learn in order to know how to calculate the area of a triangle.
+In this example graph it's pretty clear what you need to learn in order to know how to calculate the area of a triangle.
 There's also an alternative term - **Circle**.
-It does share some of it's depencencies with **Triangle area**.
+It does share some of it's dependencies with **Triangle area**.
 And it's pretty clear that after mastering the **Circle** term, you don't have to learn about **Points** and **Line segments** once again to master the **Triangle area**.